frontity/step-by-step-tutorial/tutorial/part5-adding-behaviour/use-state-and-actions.md

 {% hint style="info" %}
 ☝️ Remember too that we need to pass `actions` to the `Root` component.
 {% endhint %}

+Great, now we can show or hide the URL with user actions in the browser.

 Finally let's create a styled `<Button>` component and use it in order to improve the appearance.